shah-somil/supply-trace/README.md

 ### Backend (Python)

-1. Create a Flask/FastAPI/Django(any python framework) application that serves as the backend API.
+1. Create a Flask/FastAPI/Django(any python framework only) application that serves as the backend API.
 2. Implement the following endpoints:
    a.
 Get all companies (read from companies.csv)

    b.
 Get company details by ID (from companies.csv)

    c.
 Get all locations for a specific company ID (from locations.csv)

-3. Implement basic error handling and logging.
+4. Implement basic error handling and logging.
+5. Provide API Documentation

 ### Frontend (React)